University in Australia

 Why study in Australia?

-Australia is home to 42 universities with at least one university main campus based in each state or territory.
-The campuses of Australian universities are located across major Australian locations.
-Most universities have more than one campus and are located across multiple states and territories, providing you with a choice of where in Australia you would like to study.
+Australia is home to 42 world-class universities, with at least one main university campus located in every state and territory.
+Australian university campuses are spread across major study destinations, giving international students access to a wide range of locations.
+Many universities offer multiple campuses across different states and territories, allowing you to choose where in Australia you would like to study.

 19